Space Only Stand Regulations & Information

 To make your commitment to Better Stands and contribute to a more sustainable event:

-• Familiarise yourself with the Better Stands framework found attached and below.
+• Familiarise yourself with the Better Stands framework found below.

 • Share these guidelines with your contractor before they begin designing your stand (if you are a self-build, you will be asked to submit the 10-point checklist within your stand plan submission).